MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

    - Private endpoints, which exist within a virtual network and have a private IP address from within the address space of that virtual network.

-  The architecture depicts [Private Endpoints](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview) to allow clients on a virtual network (Vnet) to securely access data over a [Private Link](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview).
+  The architecture uses [Private Endpoints](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview) to let clients on a virtual network (Vnet) and securely access data over a [Private Link](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview).

 **BTP Connectivity:**

-Private link service on Azure is now Generally Available (GA).
-SAP Private Link service currently supports connections from SAP BTP, Cloud Foundry runtime, and certain services on top of [Azure Private Link resources](https://help.sap.com/docs/PRIVATE_LINK/42acd88cb4134ba2a7d3e0e62c9fe6cf/e8bc0c6440834a47a0ff57cb4efc0dc2.html?locale=en-US) for the most common load balancer + VM scenario with for example, SAP S/4HANA or SAP ERP running on the VM, and the scenario of connecting to Azure native services, in particular to:
+Azure Private Link service is now Generally Available (GA).
+SAP Private Link service currently supports connections from SAP BTP, Cloud Foundry runtime, and other services on top of [Azure Private Link resources](https://help.sap.com/docs/PRIVATE_LINK/42acd88cb4134ba2a7d3e0e62c9fe6cf/e8bc0c6440834a47a0ff57cb4efc0dc2.html?locale=en-US) for the most common load balancer + VM scenario with for example, SAP S/4HANA or SAP ERP running on the VM, and the scenario of connecting to Azure native services, in particular to:

    - [Azure Database for MariaDB](https://help.sap.com/docs/PRIVATE_LINK/42acd88cb4134ba2a7d3e0e62c9fe6cf/862fa2958c574c3cbfa12a927ce1d5fe.html?locale=en-US)